aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

  **NOTE: Below is the Note for Technical Publishing team in *italics* – need to decide how to reference Related Content from Implementation Guide**

-3. Security Hub instance set up with an Administrator account in the same AWS region as EKS cluster(s).
+3. Security Hub instance(s) set up with an Administrator account in the same AWS region(s) as EKS cluster(s).

 4. Security Hub instances set up in multiple regions to ingest and  rocess security events from Amazon EKS clusters with workloads.
 For instructions on how to automatically deploy Amazon EKS cluster with  arious add-ons please see Example and Documentation in the “Related Content” (see above **NOTE** )